 So, how can you get started with email marketing?

-Goals are vital since they define your work: goals define your target audience, email marketing strategy, content that you want to share with your subscribers, results of your work.
-Without the goals, you will just go with the flow.
-Thus, you will not get conversions and ROI and the reason for this is simple – you have not specified what the conversion and ROI are for your business.
+Goals are vital since they define the success of your work: goals help define your target audience, email marketing strategy, and content that you want to share with your subscribers.
+Without goals, you will not know what direction to take when putting your plan into action.
+Thus, you will not get conversions and ROI – you have not specified what the conversion and ROI are for your business.

-Now, you can ask a question: how to establish the goals for my business?
+Now, you can ask a question: how can I establish goals for my business?

-- If you are involved in ecommerce, your goal may be to increase sales.
+- If you are involved in eCommerce, your goal should be to increase your sales.
 This goal is achieved with the help of lots of marketing methods, such as cross-selling, up-selling, special offers, discounts, sales, etc.

 - If you deal with events and festivals organization, your goal may be to increase attendance and ticket sales.

 - If you have a blog, your goal may be to increase the number of visits and followers.

-Having chosen your goal, keep in mind that email marketing itself is focused on establishing trustful relationships with your clients and every your goal should be achieved by caring for your customer.
+Having chosen your goal, keep in mind that email marketing itself is focused on establishing trusting relationships with your clients, and all of your goals can be achieved by caring about your customers.

-This step may be the most challenging if you do it from the scratch.
-Still, it is one of the most important.
-Success of your email campaigns depends on target audience you send them to.
+This step is the most challenging if you start from scratch.
+Still, this somewhat challenging step is one of the most important.
+The success of your email campaigns depends on the target audience you send them to.

 The golden rule of email marketing: your mailing lists MUST be legal!

-Permission to send email is performed via opt-in and double opt-in.
-Double opt-in is a great marketing technic.
-It means that a user confirms a desire to receive your emails twice.
-Some businesses avoid this practice, thinking that it does harm to their mailing lists, but it’s not true.
-Users who showed their desire to subscribe twice, are really interested in what you are doing and you are likely to meet their needs.
+Permission to send emails can be gathered via opt-in and double opt-in.
+Double opt-in is a great marketing technology; a user confirms their desire to receive your emails twice.
+Some businesses avoid this practice, thinking that it harms their mailing lists; in actuality, it improves your mailing list.
+Users who showed their desire to subscribe twice, they are interested in what you are doing, and you are likely to meet their needs.

 How to Encourage Users to Subscribe

-All marketers are eager to find out the answer to this question.
+Marketers are always eager to answer this question.

 We offer you some tips on effective subscription form: